AcBurggg/chacha20_circuitSim/README.md

 4. In this same directory, run the following command "./run.sh".
 Ensure that the directory now contains a file called "hexoutput.dat" and that the terminal is populated with some relevant information regarding your encrypting set-up/ expected ciphertext.

 5. Open chacha20.sim in circuitSim.
 On the subcircuit titled "main" find the ROM with the label "PLAINTEXT HERE!!".
 Right click it and select "load from file".
-Navigate to and select hexoutput.dat".
+Navigate to and select hexoutput.dat.

 6. Ensure that simulation is enabled in the file.
-Scroll down and find the set of
+Scroll down and find the set of red hex displays.
+Start the simulation by manually shift clicking the green clock icon or by pressing Command+K. You should see the expected ciphertext values appear on these displays.

 ## Fun Background Information